Top 10 Fast Bowlers in Indian Cricket History - India's Best Fast Bowlers Ranked

 7. Irfan Pathan – The Swing Artist (Fastest: 153.7 km/h)

-A left-arm magician, Irfan’s outswing and early impact left a mark.
+A left-arm magician, Irfan’s outswing and early impact left a mark, making him a memorable entry in the list of India’s best fast bowlers.

 • Matches: 173